 Mastic Villages: Mesta Chios

 When you step into the streets of Mesta Chios, it’s like being transported back in time.
 This traditional mastic village is located on the island of Chios, Greece, and is home to a well-preserved medieval castle.
-For centuries, the villagers have been harvesting mastic, a natural resin with a variety of uses, which has helped to keep this village alive and thriving.
+For centuries, the villagers have been harvesting mastic, a natural resin with various uses, which has helped keep this village alive and thriving.

 As you wander through the streets of Mesta, you’ll be charmed by the whitewashed homes with brightly-colored shutters and doors.
 And if you’re lucky enough to be here during the harvest season (August to October), you’ll be treated to the sights and smells of mastic being gathered and processed.
 It’s truly a unique experience!

 The bus will take you to Mesta in an hour and twelve minutes from the Central bus stop in the town of Chios.
-Check the availability of the scheduled trips as well, as there may be more than three buses per day depending on the season.
-A taxi will take you there in 35 minutes and will cost between 29 and 35 euros.
+Check the availability of the scheduled trips, as there may be more than three buses per day depending on the season.
+A taxi will take you there in 35 minutes and cost between 29 and 35 euros.
 Prices vary according to the season.

 Another option is to rent a car, which is probably the best option if you plan to stay on the island for more than five days – a week.
 Again, a car will get you to Mesta in 35 minutes, and prices for different car rentals vary.